olilanz/RooCode-Local-Evaluation/README.md

 However, with cloud-hosted backends comes a steep cost, as you pay per token.
 In complex refactoring, you quickly end up with millions of tokens used.
 This takes the fun out of it quite a bit, e.g., for recreational coding projects.

 Luckily, with Roo Code, you can choose the backend and also run against locally hosted LLMs using Ollama.
-This can save you tons of money if you choose to run it on capable consumer hardware—like your son's gaming PC while he is sweating in school (not that I would ever do that 🫣).
+This can save you tons of money if you choose to run it on capable consumer hardware—like your son's gaming PC while he is studying in school (not that I would ever do that 🫣).

 But how well does it work?
 Why is not everybody doing it this way?
 As I was looking for answers on the internet, I found a lot of information about problems but not much useful guidance for how to overcome them.

-GusoCoder published an encouraging video a few weeks ago, which triggered me to give it a spin on my own hardware.
+GosuCoder published an encouraging video a few weeks ago, which triggered me to give it a spin on my own hardware.
 I wanted to understand what was going wrong and what we potentially could do to fix it.

 [![Watch the YouTube video](media/local-llm.png)](https://www.youtube.com/watch?v=7sgSBLIb0ho)